mega232000/DATA-STARTERS_MICROSOFT_EXCEL_ON_DATA_CLEANING/README.md

 ### 🔹 Arithmetic Formulas
 - Computed the **average score** using:
-- Used the **coundictional formatinf** function to round averages to the nearest whole number.
+- Used the **coundictional formating** function to round averages to the nearest whole number.

 ### 🔹 Common Functions
 - `COUNT()` – counted the number of students who took the test.